 How the App Will Look Like – Style Guide and App Elements

-As the App prototype is not fully completed, user can only access limited functions.
+As the App prototype is not fully completed, the user can only access limited functions.
 All the users who attended this test know the background of this App, 5 users are attended into the test.
-Two of them did the test at home, one at his office, and the other two at school classroom.
+Two of them did the test at home, one at his office, and the other two at the school classroom.

 Three tasks are set for the users:

-Test home page interface menu, such as filter, information and message pop-up buttons.
+Test home page interface menu, such as filter, information, and message pop-up buttons.

 And as I am using Invision to make the App prototype, the interaction of pop up is still not working really as the way it supposed to be, such as the switch between “message” and “system” page.
-This is another point that need to be improved.
+This is another point that needs to be improved.